Universal USB Installer

 Universal USB Installer (UUI) is an open-source live Linux USB flash drive creation software.
 It allows users to create a bootable live USB flash drive using an ISO image from a supported Linux distribution, antivirus utility, system tool, or Microsoft Windows installer.
 The USB boot software can also be used to make Windows 8, 10, or 11 run entirely from USB.

+YUMI (Your Universal Multiboot Integrator) is also a separate open-source product release that has several enhanced features, some have been integrated into UUI.